 Now you can buy tickets to Hampton Court Palace on the door but this isn’t something that we actually recommend.
 The reason for this is that the tickets on the day are usually slightly more expensive and also there are usually very long queues at the ticket office on the day.
 Therefore we recommend booking the tickets in advance.

 You can book your tickets via Viator online HERE

 How to get to Hampton court palace on a day trip from London

-If you choose to drive, parking is limited so be warned you will have to get there very early to avoid having to walk a distance from the nearest offsite parking!
+If do you choose to drive which we don’t advise from Central London please note that parking is limited so be warned you will have to get there very early to avoid having to walk a distance from the nearest offsite parking.

 Learn about Henry VIII

-The King the Palace is most associated with – it is the best place in England to learn about Henry VIII!
-Check on arrival as there are live reenactments on certain days!
+The King that Hampton Court Palace is most associated with is of course Henry VIII.
+And in my opinion it is the best place in England to learn about Henry VIII!

 Learn Tudor Cooking